squadracer/locale_ninja/README.md

 # LocaleNinja

+Manage you translations directly in your application

-LocaleNinja is a free and open-source library that simplifies the management of translations on a website.
+LocaleNinja simplifies the management of translations on a website.
 Unlike traditional solutions that require connecting to an external platform, LocaleNinja is installed directly in your project, allowing you to maintain full control over your translations without relying on a third-party service.

 ## Key Features
 Streamlined Translation Management: LocaleNinja provides a user-friendly interface to effortlessly handle all your website translations within the same project.